Shared folder permissions

 - You can send a link to a file or folder, which allows recipients to view and download a copy of it.
 It’s a great replacement for sending email attachments.

-- If you're a Dropbox Pro or Dropbox Business user, you can set view-only permissions for some or all members of your shared folder.
+- You can set view-only permissions for some or all members of your shared folder.
 View-only permissions enables members to always see the latest versions of the files without having the ability to edit them.
 It’s great for keeping collaborators continuously up to date.

 What do I do if I want to edit the files in a shared folder, but currently have view-only permissions?

 Only a shared folder owner or editor can change permissions.
 If you need to have a different role within a shared folder, contact the owner or any current editor and ask to have your permissions updated.
 Learn more about roles in a shared folder.